-Pros: Affordable, Software is versatile, PC, current-gen, and last-gen support
+Pros: Affordable, versatile software, PC, current-gen, and last-gen support.

-Cons: Incompatible with Mac, Uses USB 2.0, Doesn’t include any cables
+Cons: Incompatible with Mac, uses USB 2.0, doesn’t include cables.

-Unfortunately, the Roxio Game Capture HD Pro is not compatible with Mac, so you’ll have to choose one of our other options if you’ll be using one to record.
-It also uses USB 2.0 instead of USB 3.0, which could cause latency issues during streaming, and some users have reported issues with reliability.
-You get what you pay for!
+Unfortunately, the Roxio Game Capture HD Pro is not compatible with Mac, so you must choose one of our other options.
+It also uses USB 2.0 instead of USB 3.1, which could cause latency issues during streaming.
+Some users report issues with reliability, but you get what you pay for!

-Elgato Game Capture HD60 vs. Elgato Game Capture HD60 S – What’s the difference?
+Final Note: Elgato Game Capture HD60 vs. Elgato Game Capture HD60 S

 Elgato currently has only one external capture device for sale: Game Capture HD60 S. It serves as the replacement for the Game Capture HD60, and while it’s superior in several ways, it also features a few differences that could make its predecessor a better fit for you.

-The Elgato Game Capture HD60 uses H.264 for encoding that doesn’t make use of your computer’s resources.
-The HD60 S, however, does not have an H.264 encoder, meaning that your computer will have to do more of the work.
+The Elgato Game Capture HD60 uses H.264 for encoding that doesn’t make use of your PC’s resources.
+The HD60 S, however, does not have an H.264 encoder, requiring your PC to do more work.
 The “Master Copy” feature on the older device also gives you higher quality recording in comparison to the “Stream Copy” recording on the HD60 S.

-However, the Elgato Game Capture HD60 S comes equipped with “Instant Gameview,” so you can see your content and even your webcam footage in real-time as you play.
-It also supports USB 3.0 for a lower-latency gaming experience.
+However, the Elgato Game Capture HD60 S comes equipped with “Instant Gameview,” so you can see your content and even your webcam footage in real time as you play.
+It also supports USB 3.1 for a lower-latency gaming experience.

 Both capture devices support all the current systems, as does the original Game Capture HD device.
-The only one still being produced is the HD60 S, though, so you’ll have to pay far more than MSRP to get your hands on one the HD60.
+The only one still in production is the HD60 S, though, so you’ll pay far more than MSRP for the older HD60.